talrejamohit03/LayerSkipWithLayerDrop/README.md

-# Experiments using LayerDrop and Layer Pruning on top of LayerSkipThis repository extends the [LayerSkip](https://arxiv.org/abs/2404.16710) codebase with **layer pruning experiments** using two approaches: **Angular Distance Pruning** and **Randomized Dropout Pruning**.
+# Experiments using LayerDrop and Layer Pruning on top of LayerSkip

+This repository extends the [LayerSkip](https://arxiv.org/abs/2404.16710) codebase with **layer pruning experiments** using two approaches: **Angular Distance Pruning** and **Randomized Dropout Pruning**.
 The goal is to benchmark the impact of structured and random pruning on model accuracy and inference speed.

 ---